Cardiff Metropolitan University

+In January 2023, Professor Cara Aitchison announced that she would retire as Vice-Chancellor and President of the university, and in November 2023, the university announced that Professor Rachael Langford would be the next Vice-Chancellor and President, taking up the role in February 2024.

 History

 Predecessor institutions

 In 1865 the Cardiff School of Art opened in the Old Free Library Building, St Mary Street.
 The School of Art moved to the Technical Buildings in Dumfries Place in 1900, then The Friary in 1949, then to a new campus in Howard Gardens in 1965.

 In 1940, Cardiff College of Food Technology and Commerce opened at Crwys Road.
 The Cardiff College of Food Technology and Commerce moved to a new Colchester Avenue Campus in 1966, home to management, business, leisure, hospitality, tourism and food students.

 In 1950 Cardiff Teacher Training College opened at Heath Park.
 Llandaff Technical College opened in 1954 at Western Avenue, home to health sciences, design and engineering students.
 In 1962 the college moved to Cyncoed, now home to the Schools of Education and Sport.

 Merging of the colleges

 In 1976, the four colleges merged to form South Glamorgan Institute of Higher Education.
 The name changed to Cardiff Institute of Higher Education in 1990, in preparation for Incorporation.
 In 1992, the Institute joined the University of Wales as an autonomous body.
 The first Teaching Degree Awarding Powers were granted by the Privy Council in 1993.
 The institute was given the power to award its own degrees in August but placed the powers in abeyance, choosing instead to strengthen their links with the University of Wales.
 In 1996, it was granted University College status within the University of Wales and named the University of Wales Institute, Cardiff (UWIC).

 In 2003, UWIC became a constituent institution of the University of Wales, and considered merging with the University of Glamorgan.
 2004 saw the launch of the FE2HE-UWIC Consortium: a partnership between further and higher education institutions established with Barry, Bridgend, Coleg Glan Hafren and Ystrad Mynach further education colleges, with St David's College joining in 2009.
 Tony Chapman became Senior Vice-Chancellor and Chief Executive of the University of Wales.

 In 2005 the university entered into and then ended merger talks with the University of Wales, Newport.
 A vote of no confidence was passed by the staff in the Vice Chancellor Tony Chapman.
 London School of Commerce became an Associate College in 2006.

 In October 2010, the new building for the Cardiff School of Management opened in Llandaff with the closure of the Colchester Avenue campus.
 In June 2011, the new Learning Centre on the Llandaff campus was officially opened.
 Merger talks with Swansea Metropolitan and Trinity St David universities were discussed.